-User accounts require access rights and permissions - based on assigned group memberships - at their creation.
+User accounts require access rights and permissions at their creation, which are typically based off of group memberships.
 This remains true whether manual efforts or automating solutions carry out the creation and provisioning process.
 Some user accounts maintain the same access throughout their entire lifecycle, though most will see changes.
 Without regular reviews, nearly every user account risks accruing excess privileges.

 Scenarios that contribute to (or require) access changes for a user account include: